stablelane/tab-roadmapsh/README.md

 ## Overview

 Simple Tabs is a project featured on [roadmap.sh](https://roadmap.sh/projects/simple-tabs).
-It provides a clean and efficient way to organize content into tabs, enhancing user experience in web applications.

 ## Learn More